changmw/chang-cantontese-input/foxpro/aia.aidc/readme.txt

 to use GENSCRN to gernerate actual Foxpro codes from screen and menu definition file painted with screen and menu designer.

+With the arrival of smartphones and tablets, this PLAS system should have been replaced with Android and iOS apps. :)